allanwhite/contentful-mc-uploader/content/in-echo/blog/166-top-ehr-vendors-epic-mckesson-etc-meet-to-determine-interoperability-metrics/blogarticle.md

 What do you think goes into measuring interoperability?
 [Tweet](https://twitter.com/catalyzeio) or [email](https://catalyze.io/blog/hello@catalyze.io) us your thoughts!

-**To brush up on other industry topics, check out these articles**:
+### To brush up on other industry topics, check out these articles:

 1. [Frugal Innovation in Healthcare](https://catalyze.io/blog/frugal-innovation-in-healthcare)
 2. [Difficulties of Clinically Testing Health Apps](https://catalyze.io/blog/difficulties-of-clinically-testing-health-apps)
 3. [Engaging the Millennial Generation](https://catalyze.io/blog/engaging-the-millennial-generation)